 Specific Iontophoresis Devices & Costs

-At first glance, an iontophoresis device may seem pricey, but the upfront expense is relatively reasonable when you realize that the devices last for many years (if not decades), you can self-manage your treatments, and the devices can be shared among family members who suffer from excessive sweating (hyperhidrosis frequently runs in families).
+At first glance, an iontophoresis device may seem pricey, but the expense is relatively reasonable when you realize that the devices last for many years (if not decades), you can self-manage your treatments, and the devices can be shared among family members who suffer from excessive sweating (hyperhidrosis frequently runs in families).
 Also, health insurance often covers the cost of an iontophoresis device and sometimes “rent-to-own” is an option (more information on this below).
-Hint: Always check our Deals and Discounts section for discount codes before you buy.
+Hint: Always check our Fan Fave Products for discount codes before you buy.

-There are a variety of popular prescription, plug-in iontophoresis devices available including: the R.A.
+There are a variety of prescription plug-in iontophoresis devices available including: the R.A.
 Fischer devices, the Hidrex devices and the Idromed device.
 The R.A.
 Fischer devices and the Hidrex USA devices are registered with and cleared by the U.S. Food and Drug Administration (FDA).

 R.A.
 Fischer, which does its manufacturing in the U.S., has two iontophoresis devices available.
 The original analog model (MD-1a) with water bath trays is $675.
 The newer digital model (MD-2) includes more features and costs $975.
-Both are available in either 110 volt for the North American market, or 220-240-volt versions for international customers.
-U.S. customers have the option of renting an iontophoresis device; allowing you to try the device before deciding to make a purchase.
-This is especially useful for parents who are trying the device for their children.
+Both are available in 110 volt for the North American market.
+U.S. customers have the option of renting an iontophoresis device before deciding to make a purchase.
+This can be useful for parents who are trying the device for their children.
 The cost to rent the MD-1a or MD-2 models is $100/$150 per month, respectively, plus initial shipping costs.
 Half of the first month's rental fee will be applied toward the purchase price, and all subsequent monthly rental fees are applied in full toward the purchase price.
 This plan allows you to buy the device in 7 months.
 This makes a lot of sense and is easy on the wallet, too!
 Please note that a prescription from a physician is required.
 Contact R.A.
-Fischer Company at (800) 525-3467 to discuss this option or you can order a rental online.
+Fischer Company at (800) 525-3467, extension 1001 (or ask for Jennifer) to discuss this option or you can order a rental online.

-We hear positive things about the Hidrex devices and have been impressed with the research behind them and the reports we hear about their ease-of-use.
-In Europe, visit www.Hidrex.de.
+We hear positive things about the Hidrex devices and their ease of use.
+We have also been impressed with the research behind Hidrex.
+If you are in Europe, learn more by visiting www.Hidrex.de.
 In the U.S. and North, Central, and South America, visit www.HidrexUSA.com.
 Hidrex USA provides sales and service of Hidrex GmbH products (made in Germany).
-The DVP1000 model and the DP450 model cost $895 and $650, respectively.
-Hidrex USA also has a money-back guarantee if their iontophoresis device doesn't suit you after you've tried it for 45 days.
+Hidrex USA also has a money-back guarantee if the iontophoresis device doesn't suit you after you've tried it for 45 days.

-The Idromed is a snazzy-looking device with a beautiful user interface.
+The Idromed has a beautiful user interface.
 Manufactured by Dr. Hoenle Medizintechnik GmbH in Germany, and available to order here, the Idromed is available in the Idromed 5 PS model and the Idromed 5 GS model.

 The battery-operated Idrostar device is manufactured by i2M in France and is predominately available to hyperhidrosis patients in France and the UK, but can be shipped worldwide.
 According to the manufacturer, this device may be as powerful as prescription plug-in devices. i2M prides itself on customer service and representatives say they will work with any patient who does not respond to iontophoresis by offering a refund.